 Signs of Xanax Overdose

 Unfortunately, Xanax side effects can be severe if someone uses more than prescribed.
 When someone overdoses, they may have symptoms like weakness, blurred vision, respiratory depression, slurred speech, and coma.
 If you take Xanax, alcohol or other drugs at the same time, an overdose is even more likely.
 Xanax is a very dangerous drug to mix with any other medication, prescribed, legal or illegal.

 Long-Term Effects of Xanax

-If individuals develop a Xanax addiction, they may experience other side effects.
-Long-term Xanax abuse can lead to symptoms like cognitive problems, depression, and psychotic experiences.
+Consequently, if individuals develop a Xanax addiction, they may experience other side effects.
+Long-term Xanax abuse leads to symptoms like cognitive problems, depression, and psychotic experiences.
 Individuals may suffer from delirious states, aggression, and impulsive behavior.

-Xanax abuse, causes memory impairment.
+Xanax side effects and abuse also causes memory impairment.
 This makes paying attention and focusing extremely difficult.
 In some cases, individuals also suffer from sedation states that last for up to four days.
-Like many drugs, Xanax can cause a chemical dependency and addiction.
-Withdrawal symptoms can be severe, including anxiety and/or panic attacks and heart palpitations so it is important to detox under medical supervision.
+Like many drugs, Xanax can cause chemical dependency and addiction.
+Withdrawal symptoms can be severe, including anxiety or panic attacks and heart palpitations.
+For this reason, it is important to detox under medical supervision.

 Getting Help for an Addiction

-Once someone develops a physical dependence to Xanax, they need professional care to recover.
+Once someone develops a physical dependence on Xanax, they need professional care to recover.
 At a professional treatment center, patients get help through customized treatment programs including:

-Recovering from an addiction is never easy, but the right help can make a difference.
+Recovering from Xanax side effects and addiction is never easy, but the right help can make a difference.
 If you or a loved one suffers from a Xanax addiction, detox support is available.
 To find out how you can begin your journey toward sobriety, call Serenity House Detox now at 866-294-5306.